systeminit/si/app/docs/src/changelog/index.md

 - Improved **management function detail output**.
 - Enhanced the **right-click context menu**.
 - Updated **keyboard shortcuts modal layout**.
-- Ensured consistency across the **Luminork API and SDF** when passing attributes.
+- Ensured consistency across the **Public API and SDF** when passing attributes.
 - Changed how the **visualize connections button** works — it now hides all unconnected items on the map.
 - Applied more **consistency fixes for buttons**.